nvibert/start-coding-today/README.md

 You are now connected to a VMware Cloud vCenter.

-Now that you are connected, you can run multiple PowerCLI commands, such as:
+Now that you are connected, you can run multiple PowerCLI commands, such as the following.
+Note how you can use Tab to auto-complete the commands.

 ```powershell
 Get-VM